Saydemr/SIS/README.md

 - Start the program by double clicking on SIS.jar.
 - Write your credentials for sign-in to OzU SIS.
 - Click "Open Session" and wait.

+# Selenium project for fast course registration and waitlisting for OzU students.
+# Written in Java
+# by Sadikhov and Saydemir